blockchyp/developer-docs/docs/rest-api/gateway/index.rst

 :HTTP Method: POST
 :Path:  /api/capture

 This API captures a preauthorization.
-Requires the transaction id from a previous transaction.
+Requires the transaction ID from a previous transaction.

 **Sample Request and Response**::